-The Foundation has evaluated events and transactions that occurred between January 1, 2019 and January 2, 2020, which is the date the financial statements were available to be issued, for possible disclosure and recognition in the financial statements.
-No subsequent events were noted by the Foundation.
+The Foundation has evaluated events and transactions that occurred between January 1, 2020 and September 28, 2020, which is the date the financial statements were available to be issued, for possible disclosure and recognition in the financial statements.
+In March 2020, the World Health Organization declared the outbreak of a novel coronavirus (COVID-19) as a pandemic.
+The ultimate impact of the outbreak to the Foundation's financial results and operations cannot be determined at this time; however, management is taking actions to mitigate the impact of the outbreak to the Foundation.

-January 2, 2020
+September 28, 2020